Senzing/ibm-icp4d-guide/README.md

 ## Overview

+This repository illustrates a reference implementation of Senzing on the IBM Cloud Private for Data

 The following diagram shows the relationship of the Helm charts, docker containers, and code in this IBM Cloud Private for Data demonstration.

 ![Image of architecture](docs/architecture.png)